CoreBedtime/bmwm/README.md

 x11_height(1080)
 ```

 This is still an active prototype.
-The X server bridge is intentionally minimal and is aimed at proving the IOMFB integration path, not providing a complete desktop environment.
+The X server bridge is currently minimal.

 ## Dependencies